folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 In the **Search & filter** pane, type or paste a **User barcode** into the box.

-If you don't know the user's barcode, click **Patron look-up** to open the user search box and search for that user's record
+If you don't know the user's barcode, click **Patron look-up** to open the user search box and search for that user's record.

 ### Generating circulation actions associated with an item barcode